 - 45-day fully paid maternity leave.

-- Additional 45-day unpaid leave allowed in case of illness (mother and/or child) – supporting documents are required.
+- Additional 45-day unpaid leave allowed in case of illness (mother and child) – supporting documents are required.

-- Mothers with babies born with disabilities can take a further 30-day leave, fully paid.
+- Mothers with babies born with disabilities can take a further fully paid 30-day leave.
 This can be extended to 30 additional days without pay.
+A medical certificate from a relevant authority has to be provided, proving the disability or illness.

 EXAMINATION LEAVES

-- 10-day study leave for employees studying in state-approved educational facilities, given their service tenure for the current employer is more than two years.
+- A 10-day study leaves for employees studying in state-approved educational facilities, given their service tenure for the current employer is more than two years.

 NATIONAL DUTY LEAVES